 As conductor, he leads ensembles such as the prize-winning Cantabile Regensburg vocal ensemble and the Monteverdi-Choir Würzburg.
-Additionally he collaborates successfully with radio choirs and renowned orchestras such as the Hofer Symphonic, the Jena Philharmonic Orchestra, the Nuremberg Symphony Orchestra, the Thuringian Philharmonic Orchestra, Thuringian Symphonic Saalfeld-Rudolstadt, Vogtland Philharmonic Orchestra, Concert Royal Köln and the Academy for Ancient Music Berlin.
+He is also a guest conductor of radio choirs and conducts renowned orchestras such as the Hofer Symphoniker, the Jenaer Philharmonie, the Nuremberg Symphony Orchestra, the Thüringen Philharmonie Gotha, the Thuringer Symphoniker Saalfeld-Rudolstadt, the Vogtland Philharmonic Orchestra, as well as early music ensembles such as the Concert Royal Cologne, the Würzburger Hofmusik and the Akademie fur Alte Musik Berlin.

 He has been honored multiple times at the Bavarian Choir Competition and the German National Choir Competition.
-Furthermore, Beckert has been distinguished with the Cultural Medal of the City of Würzburg, as well as the Orlando-di-Lasso-Medal from the Bavarian Vocal Society and an award for choir directors from the German Music Council.
-Prof. Beckert has served as a judge for numerous national and international choral competitions.
-In 2016 he won the 2nd International Choral Competition of Budapest with Cantabile Regensburg and was awarded the prize for best conducting.
+Beckert has been distinguished with the Cultural Medal of the City of Würzburg, as well as the Orlando-di-Lasso-Medal from the Bavarian Vocal Society, an award for choir directors from the German Music Council and an award of the Bücher-Dieckmeyer Trust.
+At the 2nd International Choral Competition of Budapest je won with Cantabile Regensburg and was awarded the prize for best conducting.

 Furthermore he has served as a jury member at national and international choir competitions.